humdrum-tools/humdrum-documentation/guide/ch03/index.md

 In this chapter we have introduced some elementary ways of processing Humdrum files.
 We noted that the <span class="tool">census</span> command can be used to identify basic statistics about a file.
 The <span class="option">k</span> option for <span class="tool">census</span>
-provides basic information related to `**kern` files, such as the number of notes and rests, the highest and lowest notes, the number of barlines, etc.
+provides basic information related to <span class="rep">kern</span> files, such as the number of notes and rests, the highest and lowest notes, the number of barlines, etc.